AldoMaine/Gaming/README.md

 * Download 'BL2 Damage Calculator.exe' to your PC.
 * Double click 'BL2 Damage Calculator.exe' to start. (takes 15-20 seconds to start)
 * Enter gun data from BL2 weapon card.
 UI is designed to follow order of parameters seen on BL2 weapon cards.
 * Click  'Calculate' to view predicted damage for each target type in UI.
+(See 'Total DPS' below).
 * Click 'Save' to add this gun and it's damage results to a comparison table.
 The comparison table will be shown in a new window.
 * Using the main window, analyze and save other guns to the table as desired.
 * The following functions are available in the compare window: